TWvR/AneufinderFileFilter/README.md

 ## Scripts

 To use the code you need two included scripts:
-1. __Run_AneufinderFileFilter script:__ choose correct settings for filtering and possible output.
+1. __RUN_AneufinderFileFilter script:__ choose correct settings for filtering and possible output.
-1. __Func_AneufinderFileFilter script:__ contains the function that is used to filter the data
+1. __FUNC_AneufinderFileFilter script:__ contains the function that is used to filter the data

 ## Required R packages